Paula Mahoney

 Law Week Program

-There is also a panel discussion before the launch.
+There was also a panel discussion before the launch.

-Panel talk - Young Voices on Family and Incarceration
+Young Voices on Family and Incarceration.
+A free ticketed event.

-Join us for an insightful conversation on restorative justice and the role of communities in advocating for stronger support systems for young people with incarcerated parents.
-This panel brings together experts from education, social work, law, and youth advocacy to explore how different sectors can collaborate to address the unique challenges faced by these young people and their families.
-Together, we will examine justice as a collective effort—one that promotes advocacy, heals harm, and fosters stronger, more connected communities.
+We joined for an insightful conversation on restorative justice and the role of communities in advocating for stronger support systems for young people with incarcerated parents.
+This panel brought together experts from education, social work, law, and youth advocacy to explore how different sectors can collaborate to address the unique challenges faced by these young people and their families.
+Together, they examined justice as a collective effort—one that promotes advocacy, heals harm, and fosters stronger, more connected communities.

 Panel Discussion:

-Hear from professionals working to support young people affected by crime, including those with incarcerated parents.
-This Victoria Law Week event will explore the connections between family, incarceration and community response, highlighting the need for stronger support systems.
-Whether you work in education, justice, or social services, or are interested in a legal system that better serves young people, this conversation will provide valuable insights into reimagining justice as a collective responsibility.
-With support from the Victorian Law Foundation and the Neighbourhood Justice Centre, the discussion aims to foster dialogue, raise awareness, and drive meaningful change.
+Heard from professionals working to support young people affected by crime, including those with incarcerated parents.
+This Victoria Law Week event explored the connections between family, incarceration and community response, highlighting the need for stronger support systems.
+Whether you worked in education, justice, or social services, or were interested in a legal system that better serves young people, this conversation provided valuable insights into reimagining justice as a collective responsibility.
+With support from the Victorian Law Foundation and the Neighbourhood Justice Centre, the discussion aimed to foster dialogue, raise awareness, and drive meaningful change.

 Panellists: